ian-fisher-developer/ian-fisher-developer/README.md

 My name is Ian Fisher.
 In May 2022 I started exploring some gaps in my technical skills.
 All non-trivial coding should have source control, so here I am on GitHub.

 I hope my exercises are helpful for others.
-Anyone might teach themselves these skills from published examples, but perhaps my getting-started code and README notes will complement those resources.
+Anyone might teach themselves these skills from published examples, but perhaps my getting-started code and documents will complement those resources.

 Qt QML/Quick